BabylonJS/BabylonReactNative/README.md

 This will also automatically do the following to prepare your repo for development:

 - Update git submodules to fetch Babylon Native and its dependencies
-- [MacOS only] Run CMake to generate the iOS XCode project for Babylon React Native
+- [macOS only] Run CMake to generate the iOS Xcode project for Babylon React Native
-- [MacOS only] Run `pod install` to install cocoa pod depdendencies
+- [macOS only] Run `pod install` to install cocoa pod dependencies

 Finally run ReactNative Test App using: